lauren-esser/lauren-esser.github.io/_posts/2020-09-30-your_guide_to_jupyter_markdowns.markdown

 ## Make your markdown look like code
 `Here is some code!`

-In order to make the above line look like code, place backticks (the symbol under the tildae ~.
-Top left of your keyboard) around your words.
+In order to make the above line look like code, place backticks (the symbol under the tildae ~ top left of your keyboard) around your words.

 _______________________________________________________________________________________
 ## Tasks List